xolox/python-capturer/README.rst

 The `capturer` package makes it easy to capture the stdout_ and stderr_ streams of the current process *and subprocesses*.
 Output can be relayed to the terminal in real time but is also available to the Python program for additional processing.
-It's currently tested on Python 2.6, 2.7, 3.4, 3.5 and PyPy.
+It's currently tested on cPython 2.6, 2.7, 3.4, 3.5 and PyPy (2.7).
+It's tested on Linux and Mac OS X and may work on other unixes but definitely won't work on Windows (due to the use of the platform dependent pty_ module).
 For usage instructions please refer to the documentation_.

 .. contents::
    :local: